grafbase/grafbase/cli/crates/cli/README.md

 - `-p, --port <port>` - Use a specific port
 - `-s, --search` - If a given port is unavailable, search for another
+- `--disable-watch` - Do not listen for schema changes and reload

 ### `init`